Pavani18prog/University-Management-System-Java/README.md

 - Create a folder and download the files.
 - Also download the JAR files from the libraries folder.
 - The exeJar files are to be placed in the project path and to be added in the reference libraries in the project structure.
-- Any Java platform can use.(Vs Code ,IntelliJ).
+- Any Java platform can be used.(Vs Code ,IntelliJ).
 - Run the splash.java file first.
   <br>
 - Features used: